davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   The message is in keeping with the output of :option:`-fstack-usage`.

-  * If the stack usage is fully static but exceeds the specified amount, its:
+  * If the stack usage is fully static but exceeds the specified amount, it's:

     .. code-block:: c++

         warning: stack usage is 1120 bytes

-    * If the stack usage is (partly) dynamic but bounded, its:
+    * If the stack usage is (partly) dynamic but bounded, it's:

     .. code-block:: c++

         warning: stack usage might be 1648 bytes

-    * If the stack usage is (partly) dynamic and not bounded, its:
+    * If the stack usage is (partly) dynamic and not bounded, it's:

     .. code-block:: c++